-The Playground Project encourages school students to think about landscape practice by exploring their school’s outdoor space with a member of the LI and redesigning their playground.
+The Playground Project encouraged school students to think about landscape practice by exploring their school’s outdoor space with a member of the LI and redesigning their playground.

-LI members volunteering for this school-based project take children through a series of workshops covering:
+Throughout 2016, LI members volunteering for this school-based project took children through a series of workshops covering:

 - why landscape architecture matters

 - how to assess their own outside space and redesign it

 - methods of designing and creating a presentations board and a scale model

 Participating schools received a budget for materials, access to relevant online resources and a guidance pack.
 The 2016 The Playground Project guidance pack (PDF, 0.4MB) details what the scheme covered.

 Competition to design a school playground

 The project ended with a design competition, with pupils submitting their new design for their play area.

 These design ideas came out of the project sessions – so children’s ideas were at the heart of the competition.
 The winning school received a cash prize to create their new playground.